john-org/2-react-Intro/readme.md

 Refer to `reference > react-overview > 3-react-component.html`.

-Open the page via HTTP.
-You can install/use `Live Server` in VS Code.
+Open the page in via HTTP.
+(You can install/use `Live Server` in VS Code.)

-Again, note that the variable `elem` is compiling to `React.createElement()`.
+Again, note that the variable `elem` is _not_ vanilla JavaScript.
+We are using Babel for JSX support so it is compiling to `React.createElement()`.

 Extract the component to a variable - add: